Chapter 2, data visualization using the grammar of graphics

 Newer plotting systems based on the grammar of graphics are situated between these two extremes.
 Wilkinson proposed the grammar of graphics in order to describe and create a large class of plots (Wilkinson, 2005).
 Wickham later implemented several ideas from the grammar of graphics in the ggplot2 R package (Wickham, 2009).
 The ggplot2 package has several advantages with respect to previous plotting systems.

-• Unlike general plotting systems, and like lattice, ggplot2 makes it easy to include common plot elements such as axes, panels, and legends.
+lattice,ggplot2makes it easy to include common plot elements such as axes, panels, and legends. - Since

 Finally, all of the previously discussed plotting systems are intended for creating static graphics, which can be viewed equally well on a computer screen or on paper.
 However, the main topic of this manual is animint2, an R package for interactive graphics.
 In contrast to static graphics, interactive graphics are best viewed on a computer with a mouse and keyboard that can be used to interact with the plot.